Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Results and Discussion

-Table~\ref{tab:assign} summarizes the IR-active modes of \BCOp{} resolved in this work.
-The lowest-frequency mode \(P_{E1}\) at 0.62~\THz~ is reproduced by \(P_{S1}\) and corresponds to an inter-ring torsion/libration about the \BCOp{} bridge.
-The second mode \(P_{E2}\) at 0.85~\THz~ is matched by \(P_{S2}\) and is best described as a ring libration with minor bridge participation.
-The intense mode \(P_{E3}\) at 1.30~\THz~ is dominated by two intramolecular contributors (\(P_{S3}\)), whose coupled skeletal/bridge character naturally modulates the ICT axis.
-At higher frequencies, \(P_{E4}\) at 1.81~\THz~ is due to localized deformation (\(P_{S4}\)), and \(P_{E5}\) at 2.07~\THz~ is due to higher-frequency coupled ring deformation (\(P_{S5}\)).
+Table~\ref{tab:assign} summarizes the IR-active modes of \BCOp{} resolved in this work (see the SI S4-S5 for snapshots and animations).
+The lowest-frequency mode \(P_{E1}\) at 0.62~\THz is reproduced by \(P_{S1}\) and corresponds to an inter-ring torsion/libration about the \BCOp{} bridge.
+The second mode \(P_{E2}\) at 0.85~\THz is matched by \(P_{S2}\) and is best described as a ring libration with minor bridge participation.
+The intense mode \(P_{E3}\) at 1.30~\THz is dominated by two intramolecular contributors (\(P_{S3}\)), whose coupled skeletal/bridge character is expected to influence the ICT axis.
+At higher frequencies, \(P_{E4}\) at 1.81~\THz is due to localized deformation (\(P_{S4}\)), and \(P_{E5}\) at 2.07~\THz is due to higher-frequency coupled ring deformation (\(P_{S5}\)).
 The near-uniform blue shift (single factor \(s=1.24\)) indicates systematic hardening of these soft modes in the solid state relative to the gas phase; we attribute this to intermolecular constraints in the pellet---packing, local electrostatics, and weak contacts---that stiffen torsional and librational coordinates.
-The small residual RMSE implies that environment-induced shifts are broadly mode-independent at this resolution, while the unassigned \(P_{UA}=1.02\)~\THz~ feature is plausibly due to condensed-phase activation without a gas-phase counterpart.
+The small residual RMSE implies that environment-induced shifts are broadly mode-independent at this resolution, while the unassigned \(P_{UA}=1.02\)~\THz feature is plausibly due to condensed-phase activation of a nominally weak or IR-inactive mode, for example via packing-induced symmetry breaking or weak intermolecular coupling, without a clear one-to-one gas-phase counterpart.\cite{takahashi_2014_crystals,hadjiivanov_2021_chemrev}